Geometry-Induced Transport of Self-Aligning Chiral Bristlebots: Results

 There are, in general, quenched inter-bot differences.
 For example, if we constrain the motion to a single circular file (akin to refs.~\cite{tian2018,patterson2023,knippenberg}), the overall motion will always be set by the same slowest bot.
-These differences are generally, however, not as apparent, and we can treat the augmented bristlebots as a homogeneous ensemble.
+These differences are generally, however, not as apparent, and we can treat the augmented bristlebots as a homogeneous ensemble. {We limited the intra-ensemble variability by choosing the $N\leq 8$ bots in actual use from a larger ensemble of $N_{\text{all}}=25$ that are close to each other in dynamics, see also SM~\cite{supplmaterial}.}

-Overall, we find that our experimental platform does indeed reproduce the dynamics of eq.~\eqref{eq:model} with $v_0 \approx 15.75$cm/s, $\zeta \approx 5$/s, $\omega \approx 1.11/$s, $D_r \approx 0.2/$s and a particle size (setting a length-scale for steric interaction) $\ell_h \approx 2.7$cm.
+Overall, we find that our experimental platform does indeed reproduce the dynamics of eq.~\eqref{eq:model} with $v_0 \approx 15.75$cm/s, $\zeta \approx 5$/s, $\omega \approx 1.11$rad/s, $D_r \approx 0.2/$s and a particle size (setting a length-scale for steric interaction) $\ell_h \approx 2.7$cm.
 The relevant dimensionless quantities therefore are $\gamma \approx 4.5$, $D \approx 0.18$.
 The fact that $\gamma>1$ is physically relevant as it means that the alignment under persistent forcing in a given direction will dominate over the chirality.
 We are using an arena with $R=25$cm and up to 8 particles, this corresponds to an occupied area fraction of $\phi_A \approx 0.1$.
 Importantly, we are able to infer all model details but the (very fast) steric interactions by direct observation and our measurements, therefore, also allow for future in-silico experiments using actual physical values.
 As noted before, the velocity, chirality and self-alignment strength are subject to design details (of the housing and the elastic lid) and can thus be tuned.
 In principle, it would also be possible to almost completely eliminate the chirality on the bristlebot level, either by choosing a different bot altogether or by adding a small counterweight that counteracts the structural imbalance~\cite{balda2024}.